Victor Tabbush

 Victor applies his deep expertise in healthcare economics and his firm commitment to leadership and management capacity building to enable health and social care organizations to develop viable cross-sector partnership strategies.

-Financial risk is a mysterious concept to many community-based organizations, but any CBO interested in cross-sector partnerships must be able to understand, assess and address risk as an important part of its business case to healthcare organizations.
+Financial risk is a mysterious concept to many community-based organizations.
+Still, any CBO interested in cross-sector partnerships must understand, assess, and address risk as an important part of its business case to healthcare organizations.

-In this post, I will explain the concept of risk and explore four common risk-based models you are likely to encounter when working with healthcare partners.
+In this post, I explain the concept of risk and explore four common risk-based models CBOs will likely encounter when working with healthcare partners.

 Broadly speaking, risk refers to the chance that the actual financial return – revenues minus costs – may be higher or lower than the projected return.
 When it comes to contracting with healthcare organizations, CBOs must understand and differentiate between two distinct contexts for risk:

-Here, I’ll be looking at risk in the first context in particular.
-By understanding the risk arrangement that provider has with its payer(s), the CBO is better able to present a business case for partnership that is aligned to the provider’s own financial considerations.
+Here, I’ll be examining risk in its first context.
+By understanding the provider’s risk arrangement with its payer(s), the CBO can better present a business case for partnership that aligns with the provider’s financial considerations.

-For this discussion, let’s assume that the payer is a Medicare Advantage plan.
+Let’s assume the payer is a Medicare Advantage plan.

-Under the Medicare Advantage system, the plan administrator receives a fixed per member per month (PMPM) payment from the Centers for Medicare & Medicaid Services.
-When it comes to actual care though, there is no guarantee that the PMPM will be sufficient to cover the actual expense of medical services delivered by a given provider.
-On the flipside, actual expenses may be lower than projected and, within limits, the plan doesn’t need to expend the entire PMPM on medical care.
+Under the Medicare Advantage system, the plan administrator receives a fixed per-member per month (PMPM) payment from the Centers for Medicare & Medicaid Services.
+When it comes to actual care, though, there is no guarantee that the PMPM will be sufficient to cover the expense of medical services delivered by a given provider.
+On the flipside, expenses may be lower than projected, and, within limits, the plan doesn’t need to expend the entire PMPM on medical care.

-The Medicare Advantage plan is therefore assuming two-sided risk under this arrangement.
-Two-sided risk means that if the plan spends more than the PMPM it receives, its net income shrinks; if it spends less than the PMPM, the plan benefits.
+Under this arrangement, the Medicare Advantage plan assumes two-sided risk.
+Two-sided risk means that if the plan spends more than the PMPM it receives, its net income shrinks; if it spends less, the plan benefits.

-With this in mind, the Medicare Advantage plan will seek to mitigate its own risk by shifting all or some of it to its providers.
-So, when the plan contracts with a hospital, medical practice, integrated care system or any other provider, it will look to do so using one of four common risk-based models.
+The Medicare Advantage plan will seek to mitigate its risk by shifting all or some of it to its providers.
+When the plan contracts with a hospital, medical practice, integrated care system, or any other provider, it will utilize one of four common risk-based models.

-In building a partnership business case, your CBO needs to understand which model is in place and how your services can play a role in reducing risk for the entity that bears it under each arrangement.
+In building a partnership business case, CBOs need to understand which model is in place and how its services can reduce risk for the entity that bears it under each arrangement.

-With that in mind, let’s look at each of the four risk-based models.
+With that in mind, let’s look at the four risk-based models.

 1. Global Risk

 Think for a moment what this model implies for a CBO’s value proposition, given that this proposition is generally built on the CBO’s ability to lessen the total costs of medical care through non-medical services.
-With a global risk model in place, the plan would have minimal interest in the CBO’s services because medical expenses are not its responsibility, even though it may benefit from improved reputation and Star Ratings as a result of the medical group providing valued services to its beneficiaries.
-Instead, it will be the group who has the stronger interest in seeing social services provided; providing them is a means of keeping the cost of its care within the limits of the fixed PMPM payment received from the Medicare Advantage plan.
+With a global risk model in place, the plan would have minimal interest in the CBO’s services because medical expenses are not its responsibility, even though it may benefit from improved reputation and Star Ratings because the medical group provides valued services to its beneficiaries.
+Instead, it will be the medical group with the stronger interest in seeing social services provided because these services can help keep the cost of its care within the limits of the fixed PMPM payment received from the Medicare Advantage plan.

 2. Dual Risk

 What implications does dual risk contracting have for a CBO?
-In this model, the plan has delegated all its risk in the form of two capitated payments.
+The plan has delegated all its risk through two capitated payments in this model.
 Consequently, a CBO should not be targeting the health plan that has chosen this as its dominant model.
 Neither is the physician group likely to be responsive to a CBO’s claim of reductions in post-acute-care utilization, since it hasn’t taken on substantial risk for institutional services.
-Instead, it is the hospital that has assumed the risk for this utilization that will be more receptive to the CBOs potential to reduce it.
+Instead, the hospital that has assumed the risk for this utilization will be more receptive to the CBO’s potential to reduce it.

 3. Shared Risk

-Here, a CBO’s potential to reduce acute care costs would in theory be appealing to both the plan and the medical group since cost savings would benefit both.
+A CBO’s potential to reduce acute care costs would, in theory, appeal to both the plan and the medical group since cost savings would benefit both.
 In practice, however, any reductions in hospital care would make a bigger difference to the plan.
-The medical group, while having a stake in inpatient costs, relies more heavily on controlling the costs of outpatient services for which they alone are responsible.
-Therefore – unlike the global and dual risk models – the plan itself is the more logical target for partnership, because it has retained the institutional risk.
+While having a stake in inpatient costs, the medical group relies more heavily on controlling the costs of outpatient services for which they alone are responsible.
+Therefore, unlike the global and dual risk models, the plan is a more logical partnership target because it has retained the institutional risk.

 4. Fee-for-Service

-A compelling business case for cross-sector partnership begins with your understanding of the intricacies of the payment arrangements between payers and providers.
-A CBO must identify which model is in place, determine which entity has undertaken the risk, and present its own services as a viable means of mitigating that entity’s costs – resulting in positive financial returns.
+A compelling business case for cross-sector partnership begins with the CBO’s understanding of the intricacies of the payment arrangements between payers and providers.
+A CBO must identify which model is in place, determine which entity has undertaken the risk, and present its own services as a viable means of mitigating that entity’s costs, resulting in positive financial returns.

-I’ll be looking at the second context for financial risk – how CBO and healthcare partners share risk for social services – in a future post.
-In the meantime, feel free to get in touch with Collaborative Consulting to learn how we can help your organization make a solid financial case to your potential partners.
+In a future post, I’ll examine the second context for financial risk—how CBOs and healthcare partners share risk for social services.
+In the meantime, contact Collaborative Consulting to learn how we can help your CBO make a solid financial case to potential partners.